 1930: On Aug.
 30, Warren Edward Buffett is born to his parents, Howard and Leila Buffett, in Nebraska.

-1941: At 11 years old, Warren buys his first stock.
-He purchases six shares of Cities Service preferred stock—three shares for himself, three for his sister, Doris—at a cost of $38 per share.
-The company falls to $27, but shortly climbs back to $40.
+1941: At 11 years old, Buffett buys his first stock.
+He purchases six shares of Cities Service preferred stock—three shares for himself, three for his sister Doris—at a cost of $38 per share.
+The company falls to $27 but shortly climbs back to $40.
 Warren and Doris sell their stock.
 Almost immediately, it shoots up to more than $200 per share.

-1943: Warren declares to a friend of the family that he will be a millionaire by the time he turns 30, or "(I'll) jump off the tallest building in Omaha."
+1943: Buffett declares to a friend of the family that he will be a millionaire by the time he turns 30, or "(I'll) jump off the tallest building in Omaha."

-1947: In his senior year of high school, Warren and a friend purchase a used pinball machine at a cost of $25.
+1947: In his senior year of high school, Buffett and a friend purchase a used pinball machine at a cost of $25.
 Buffett begins to think about the potential profit and places it in a nearby barbershop.
 Within months, he owns three machines in three different locations.
 The business is sold later in the year for $1,200 to a war veteran.

-1949: Classmates return to find that Warren is no longer enrolled at Wharton.
+1949: Classmates return to find that Buffett is no longer enrolled at Wharton.
 He has transferred to the University of Nebraska.
 He is offered a job at J.C.
 Penney after college but turns it down.
 He graduates from college in only three years with a Bachelor of Science in business administration by taking his last three credits over the summer.
 His savings have reached $9,800.

 1950: Buffett applies for admission to Harvard Business School and is turned down.
-He eventually enrolls at Columbia after learning that Ben Graham and David Dodd, two well-known security analysts, are professors.
+He eventually enrolls at Columbia after learning that Ben Graham and David Dodd, two well-known securities analysts, are professors there.

 Buffett graduates and wants to go to work on Wall Street in the same year.
 Both his father, Howard, and mentor, Graham, urge him not to.
-Warren offers to work for Ben Graham for free but Graham refuses.
+Buffett offers to work for Ben Graham for free, but Graham refuses.

 He purchases a Texaco station as a side investment, but it doesn't work out as well as he hopes.
 Meanwhile, he is working as a stockbroker.